demisto/content/Packs/qualys/Playbooks/playbook-Launch_And_Fetch_Compliance_Report_-_Qualys_README.md

-Launches a compliance report and then fetches the report when it's ready.
+Launches a compliance report and fetches the report when it's ready.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.